HOW TO GET STARTED

 STEP 1: Don't worry!

-Woodbury's vision is to maintain the quality of life and provide dignity and relief for those who suffer from common, yet distressful health issues.
+Woodbury's vision is to improve your quality of life and provide dignity and relief to those who suffer from common, yet distressful health issues.

 MOST COMMON MISUNDERSTANDINGS ABOUT INCONTINENCE PRODUCTS

-The answer to all three of these statements is NO.
+The answer to all three of these statements is an emphatic "No!"

 Incontinence symptoms vary dramatically by individual.
 The product category has expanded spectacularly and has gone through a "technological revolution".

-The ability to prevent leakage, improve skin health and comfort, and conceal any evidence of using incontinence products has practically been solved (in most cases).
+In most cases, the ability to prevent leakage, improve skin health and comfort, and conceal any evidence of using incontinence products has practically been solved.